BitcoinDesign/Guide/guide/inheritance-wallet/landing-page.md

    link-url = "/guide/inheritance-wallet/regular-use/"
 %}

-Involving the potential heirs early on is great, but it also has potential implications when it comes to privacy and security.
+Involving the potential heirs early on is great, but it also has implications for privacy and security.
 Our application combines built-in features with social processes to mitigate this risk.
 It also helps to prevent premature activation of the inheritance keys.

 </div>